 The CAP 2030 process is also underway at UBC Vancouver.
 Visit the UBC Vancouver CAP 2030 website to learn about their plan and engagement process.

 What is CAP 2030?

 In December 2019, UBC declared a climate emergency, which included a commitment to accelerate the reduction of emissions at UBC Okanagan and UBC Vancouver.
 A key step is UBC’s development of a Climate Action Plan 2030 (CAP 2030) for both campuses.

 This ambitious initiative is aimed at implementing strategies that will result in emissions reductions from UBC’s core operations by 2030 through clean energy solutions and energy-efficient technologies, along with identifying new ways to reduce emissions through our day-to-day activities, including commuting, food, waste and business air travel.

-Emerging directions and draft targets for CAP 2030 were presented to the Board of Governors in February 2021.
-The CAP 2030 will be presented to the Board of Governors in November 2021.
+The UBCO CAP 2030 will be presented to the Board of Governors in November 2021.
 This final version of the plan will incorporate direction from the Board of Governors, refinement of targets and actions through on-going studies, as well as input received through public consultation.